john-x-jiang/john-x-jiang.github.io/_pages/join_team.md

 Openings
 ======
 Multiple PhD positions with **full financial support** starting in spring 2025 are available in my lab.
 If you are interested in adaptive AI computing and its application in health care, you are encouraged to apply.
 Particular interested & ongoing research projects include:
-* Meta-learning & Adaptation
+* Adaptive AI
-* Federated learning
+* Identifiable Hybrid Modeling
-* Hybrid modeling
+* Physics-Informed Deep Learning
-* Physics-informed machine learning
+* Biomedical Image Analysis
-* Biomedical image analysis
+* Cardiac Electrophysiology

 Prospective Students
 ======